Mehedi-Hasan0/pixelCartBackend/README.md

 ## About

 An e-commerce platform backend.
-The main focus of this backend is to implement error handling, CRUD operations, pagination and filtering, transactions, and additional routes as necessary.
+The main focus of this backend is to implement error handling, authentication and authorization, CRUD operations, pagination and filtering, transactions, and additional routes as necessary.

 ## Live link